 1. Uses of nonmetals in our daily life:

 Oxygen which is 21% by volume helps in the respiration process.
-It is also used for manufacturing of steel and provides high temperature in metal fabrication process.
-Oxygen cylinders are used in hospital.
+It is also used for the manufacturing of steel and provides high temperatures in the metal fabrication process.
+Oxygen cylinders are used in hospitals.

 Chlorine is useful in removing stains and colour patches as a bleaching agent.
 Various graded plastics and insecticides are made with chlorine.
-It helps in purification of water.
-How?
-Adding chlorine to drinking water kills the bacterias.
+It helps in the purification of water.
+Adding chlorine to drinking water kills the bacteria.

 Helium is used as inert gas for scientific experiments.
 It is also used in weather balloons.

-Iodine helps from throat infections and is used as antiseptic on wounds and cuts.
+Iodine helps to prevent throat infections and is used as an antiseptic on wounds and cuts.

 2. Nonmetals used in fertilizers: